Estimated reading time: 7 minutes

 The traps that happiness can lead to.

 Happiness is a complex emotion that can be elusive, and it’s easy to get caught up in the chase.
-However, it can lead to many traps and complications that you may not want in your life.
+But, it can lead to many traps and complications that you may not want in your life.

 Some dangers of chasing it include,